Distortions81/LumenClay/README.md

 The server generates a self-signed certificate the first time it starts if the specified files do not exist and reuses that certificate afterwards.

+### Staff web portal

+When HTTPS is enabled (see `-tls` above) staff can request a one-use link with the `portal` command to reach a browser dashboard.
+The portal now includes:

+- Real-time "At a Glance" cards that summarize total online players, staff coverage, and average session length.
+- A detailed player table with level, health, mana, connected-room information, and live session timers.
+- JSON APIs at `/api/players` (player list + stats) and `/api/overview` (aggregated staff metrics) for custom tooling.

 Choose which account should receive administrator privileges by using the `-admin` flag (case-insensitive).
 For example, to grant the
 `Wizard` account admin rights: